-In the morning, as Hoover was waking up to go into the studio, I gave him his DAT back, but also a 2nd DAT of the whole album, now with my guitar, for him to give to Ryuichi.
+In the morning, as Hoover was waking up to go into the studio, I gave him his tape back, but also a 2nd tape of the whole album, now with my guitar, for him to give to Ryuichi.

 I only slept a few hours, but woke up with the feeling like that wasn’t enough.
 I had to do more to prove I really wanted this gig.

 I bought six of his older CDs, and listened to them all day.
 One had a particularly hard cello part in the middle.
 I decided to transcribe it and write out the transcription in perfect bass-clef notation in pencil on staff paper, just to show him I could read and write music.
 Again, I asked Hoover to deliver it to Ryuichi, telling him I really wanted this gig.

 The next day I got a call from his manager, giving me the dates, asking if I was available!
 A month in Japan.
 Two weeks of rehearsal in Tokyo, then two weeks touring the country.